wouterbulten/wouterbulten.github.io/_posts/recipes/2018-02-26-perfect-chocolate-mousse-my-go-to-recipe.md

 ## Ingredients

-- 200g + 25g cream, 35% fat, unsweetened
+- 400g + 50g cream, 35% fat, unsweetened
-- 25g whole milk
+- 50g whole milk
-- 25 egg yolks
+- 50g egg yolks
-- 40-65g sugar (depending on the chocolate, see note below)
+- 15-70g sugar (depending on the chocolate, see note above).
+30 grams if using standard dark chocolate.
-- 125g dark chocolate, I used [Cacao Barry Ocoa 70.4%](https://www.cacao-barry.com/en-US/chocolate-couverture-cocoa/chd-n70ocoa/ocoa)
+- 250g dark chocolate
 {: .ingredient-list}

 **Note:** The recipe can easily be doubled if needed.
 First time making a crème anglaise?
 It is usually easier to make a larger batch as this overcooks not as quickly as a small amount.
 Double the ingredients for the crème and halve after completing the crème anglaise.